percepio/TraceRecorderSource/streamports/TCPIP_Win32/Readme-Streamport.txt

 3. Make sure the recorder library is configured for streaming mode (see trcConfig.h).

-4. Make sure the project's include paths contains trcStreamingPort.h found in this include folder (and not any other stream port), and the related code in this folder.
+4. Make sure the project's include paths contains trcStreamPort.h found in this include folder (and not any other stream port), and the related code in this folder.